 Both treatments have relatively short duration if not repeated over time.
 Nose fillers can withstand 12 months but if more liquid is administered after that, they could endure up to 36 months.

-As an expert in the field, Dr Israr Wong says that nose threads in Singapore have overtaken nose fillers as the go-to choice for non-surgical rhinoplasty.
+As an expert in the field, Dr Isaac Wong (formerly known as Dr Israr Wong) says that nose threads in Singapore have overtaken nose fillers as the go-to choice for non-surgical rhinoplasty.
 Unlike fillers, they hold up for a maximum of two years.
 Fillers need injections given every nine months or so to maintain the effects, which is another downside when compared to nose threads.
 Additionally, permanent lifting might be achieved when collagen production is stimulated.
 The shelf life varies depending on the material used, body absorption and lifestyle.
 So, it’s strongly individual after all.